William Poulett, 6th Earl Poulett: Inheritance

 In 1857, news reached Poulett in India that both surviving sons of his uncle the 5th Earl had died: Amias Poulett on 20 February 1857, and Vere Poulett, Viscount Hinton, on 29 August 1857.
 As Poulett's own father and older brothers had also died, this left him unexpectedly as the heir presumptive to the family estates, and he returned to England.
 From 1858 to 1870, he hunted the Hambledon Foxhounds six days a week.
-In 1864, as foreseen, he succeeded his uncle, the 5th Earl Poulett, inheriting Hinton House and about 11,000 acres, mostly around Hinton St George, with a second country house at Granville Hall, Droxford.
+In 1864, as foreseen, he succeeded his uncle, the 5th Earl Poulett, inheriting Hinton House and about 11,000 acres, mostly around Hinton St George in Somerset, with a second country house at Granville Hall, in Droxford, Hampshire.
 He became a racehorse owner, specialising in National Hunt, and owned The Lamb, winner of the Grand National in 1868 and 1871.
 Another of his horses, Benazal, won twenty-seven steeple-chases and other races.
 In Who's Who, Poulett gave his recreations as "Racing, hunting, steeple-chasing, shooting, driving, yachting, fishing, telegraphy, and photography".
 He was a member of the Army and Navy Club, Arthur’s, the Wellington Club, the Royal Albert Yacht Club, the Royal London Yacht Club, and others.

 Personal life

 Poulett married three times.
-First, on 23 June 1849, Elizabeth Lavinia, daughter of Joseph Newman of Landport, a pilot; she died in 1871.
-Elizabeth is listed in Burke's peerage and the Royal Genealogy records Later that year he married, secondly, Emma Sophia Johnson, who died in 1876.
-Lastly, in 1879, he married Rosa, daughter of Alfred Hugh (de) Melville, an artist, and they had one son, William John Lydston Poulett, Viscount Hinton, born 11 September 1883, and two daughters, Eleanor Augusta Rosa, born 9 October 1879, and Violet Nita, born 5 October 1880.
-His daughter Lady Violet married Cecil John Talbot Rhys Wingfield and was the mother of Edward William Rhys Wingfield (1905–1984).
+First, on 23 June 1849, he married Elizabeth Lavinia, daughter of Joseph Newman of Landport.
+However, he soon discovered she was already pregnant, and she admitted the father was a Capt.
+William Turnour Granville, with whom he heard she had been living in Dublin prior to their marriage.
+Poulett left her on 8 August 1849.
+She gave birth six months after their marriage to a son at Southsea, Hampshire: